 The approximately north-western approach from Beechgrove forms a continuation of Academy Road and connects Moffat with the old suburban hamlet of Havannah and onto the old route to Edinburgh.
-Along the eastern side of the road is characterised by detached dwellings set back behind front gardens and then terraces along the back of the pavement.
+The eastern side of the road is characterised by detached dwellings set back behind front gardens and then terraces along the back of the pavement.
+Some of these are fine villas dating from the 19th century.
+There are also many modern dwellings in large plots.
 Behind the buildings on the eastern side the land rises steeply.
-The open area of Hope Johnstone Park dominates the view to on the west side of this approach.
+The open area of land within Hope Johnstone Park dominates the view on the west side of this approach.

-There are a number of minor, more local approaches from the tributary streets downhill from the east and uphill from the west that open onto the High Street or Academy Road including Eastgate, a side street of considerable importance.
-It leads into Academy Road at a sharp angle via a route at the back of and running almost parallel to the High Street from the head of Well Street.
-The latter is carried upwards in the direction of Gallow Hill via Old Well Road.
+There are a number of minor, more local approaches from the tributary streets downhill from the east and uphill from the west that open onto the High Street or Academy Road.
+Eastgate is one of these, a side street of considerable importance.
+It leads into Academy Road at a sharp angle, running from the head of Well Street via a route at the back of, and almost parallel to, High Street.
+Well Street carries on upwards and northwards in the direction of Gallow Hill via Old Well Road.